lschubert/oci-lab-ocne/README.md

     3.1.
 Modify ```vars/main.yml``` file to map IP adresses from step 1.2 to corresponding nodes.

-4. In case of "Local executor": In Lab Environement ...
+4. In case of "Lab env": In Lab Environement ...

     4.1.
 Open Visual Studio Code, Select "Terminal > New Terminal"